PKP Cargo

+PKP Cargo does not have bankruptcy capacity (as it is an entity established by law).

 History

 In 2000, PKP Cargo was spun off from Polskie Koleje Państwowe, the Polish state railways.
 Since 1 October 2001, PKP Cargo has been a member of PKP S.A.
 Group.
 In 2009, the company was awarded the Safety Certificate – Part A, which confirmed the approval of its safety management system in the European Union, and in 2010, it obtained the Safety Certificate – Part B.

 Field structure in Poland

 Since June 2014, PKP Cargo has been operating through seven divisions: